muhammadshahidwandar/Visual-VAD-Unsupervised-Domain-Adaptation/README.md

 2- Generate and save the dynamic image by using (https://github.com/hbilen/dynamic-image-nets)

-3- Define your training and test folds in the text files (example files as given as ???)
+3- Define your training and test folds in the text files (example files as given as trainRealVAD1.txt and testRealVAD1.txt in RealVAD sub-directory)

 4- Change paths and parameters in Train_Main.py to train ResNet model